TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 19/Leviticus 19.33.md

 ---

-And if a stranger sojourn with thee in your land, ye shall not do him wrong.
+"'If a stranger lives as a foreigner with you in your land, you shall not do him wrong.